OpenKore/openkore/openkore/trunk/README.txt

 - Added route_escape_shout <Message> to somewhat avoid gm bot check.
 - It is now possible to enter special characters into the OpenKore console on Windows.
 - It is now possible to use simple block labels in "conf" command.
+- It is now possible to use monster IDs in mon_control.txt

 New commands:
 - top10 <b|a|t|p> | <black|alche|tk|pk> | <blacksmith|alchemist|taekwon|pvp>